 Power On The Motherboard

 Now that you’ve connected the PSU to the wall socket, it is time to turn on your motherboard.
 The power switch should be located at the front of your case and will usually have a 4-pin or 8-pin connector.
-If your board does not have a power switch, you can use the power On/Off jumpers on the motherboard.
+If your board does not have a power switch, you can use the power On/Off jumper on the motherboard.
 Depending on your motherboard, it may require an additional 4-pin or 8-pin CPU power connector.
 This is usually found near the CPU socket and will provide extra power to your CPU.

 Once all these connections are made, press down on the power On/Off switch for about 5 seconds before releasing it.
 You should hear a series of beeps from your sound code speakers or see flashing LED lights indicating that your motherboard is working correctly without any issues.
 If no response is detected, there may be something wrong with either one of your components or the board itself – in this case, it would be best to refer to your motherboard’s manual for further troubleshooting information or contact customer support for help.